rui314/mold/README.md

    one as a file copy command.
 My linker can use multiple threads to copy file contents more efficiently to save time to do extra work.

-2. Copying file contents is I/O-bounded, and many CPU cores should be available during file copy.
+2. Copying file contents is I/O-bound, and many CPU cores should be available during file copy.
 We can use them to do extra work while copying file contents.

-Concretely speaking, I wanted to use the linker to link a Chromium executable with full debug info (~2 GiB in size) just in 1 second.
+Concretely speaking, I wanted to use the linker to link a Chromium executable with full debug info (~2 GiB in size) in just 1 second.
 LLVM's lld, the fastest open-source linker which I originally created a few years ago, takes about 12 seconds to link Chromium on my machine.
 So the goal is 12x performance bump over lld.
 Compared to GNU gold,